RVgo4it/mmsgate/README.md

 ```
 nano app/build.gradle
 ```
-It will look comething like this:
+It will look something like this:
 ```
 	def packageName = "com.yourdomain.linphone"
 ```